Befox/cdav/README.md

 Society (thirdparty) informations (to which contact is attached) fill professional informations in client software cards.

-Two adress books are proposed to sync : Contacts and Thirdparties.
+Three adress books are proposed to sync : Contacts, Thirdparties and Members.
 If you want to modify a thirdparty infomation, do it in thirdparties address book.

 It is possible to select which contacts to sync with CDAV_CONTACT_TAG configuration value in Home / Setup / Other setup.
 Enter a contact tag value and then only contacts with this tag will be synced (empty value for all).